-'''

 Do you have incremental backup tapes to restore ([y]es, [n]o (none)): [n]

-'''

-Insert another tape and answer y if you have additional tape, answer n otherwise.
+Insert another tape and answer y if you have additional tape. if not answer n.

 10. This prompt gives you the opportunity to reboot your system if recovery is complete, begin the crash recovery process again at the beginning, or re-read your first backup tape: